vonhraban/docs-1/pages/faq.md

 Micro is a toolkit to help simplify microservices development.

-It currently consists of a couple components:
+It consists of a couple components:

-- **go-micro** - A pluggable Go library for writing a microservice; service discovery, client/server rpc, pub/sub, etc.
+- **go-micro** - A pluggable Go RPC framework for writing a microservice; service discovery, client/server rpc, pub/sub, etc.
-- **micro** - The overarching toolkit containing a CLI, Web UI, API and Sidecar (http interface for go-micro).
+- **micro** - A microservice toolkit containing traditional entry points; API Gateway, CLI, Slack Bot, Sidecar and Web UI.

 There are also other libraries like [go-plugins](https://github.com/micro/go-plugins) for implementations of each package in go-micro and [protobuf](https://github.com/micro/protobuf), a fork of golang/protobuf, which provides experimental code generation for go-micro

+## Where do I start?

+Start with [go-micro](https://github.com/micro/go-micro).
+You likely want to write microservices, go-micro is the best place to begin for that.
+As you learn more look at the [micro](https://github.com/micro/micro) to help you access those microservices via the command line, web ui or behind a http api gateway.

 ## Who's using Micro?

 There's a [Users](users.md) page with a list of companies using Micro.
 Many more are also using it but not yet publicly listed.
 Feel free to add your company if you're using Micro.

-## Where is the community?
+## Is there a community?

 There's a slack community with hundreds of members.
-You can invite yourself [here](http://slack.micro.mu/).
+Invite yourself [here](http://slack.micro.mu/).

 ## How do I use Micro?